vinuvarshith95/Forage_Cybersecurity_Virtual_Internship/Task 1/task-info.md

 - **Fraud**: Target variable that shows if the transaction is fraudulent – 1 or non-fraudulent – 0.

 > **Note**: Dataset was randomly generated and created for your virtual experience.

+# Here is your task

+Your first task is to analyse and visualise the data you have prepared in a software tool called **Splunk**.
+Here are the steps you need to take:

+1. Download the 60-day free trial of Splunk Enterprise. *(The link is provided in the Resources section below.)*
+2. Install Splunk Enterprise on your computer.
+3. Using the **“prepared_data”** file in the Resources section, import this file into Splunk.
+4. Study the file using the **“Interesting Fields”** section in Splunk.
+This tells you about the data you’re using.
+5. Create a dashboard to include the following charts/tables:
+   1. Count by Category, Fraudulent transactions, Age and Merchant.
+   2. Fraud detected by Age, Category, Step (month) and Gender.
+   3. Which gender performed the most fraudulent activities and in what category?
+   4. Which age group performed the most fraudulent activities and to what merchant?
+6. Export the dashboard as a PDF and upload it below as your submission for this task.

+> Please refer to the **“Task Guide”** in the Resources to help you with this task.